Landscape Architecture at Virginia Tech

 In 2015, the VT Landscape Architecture Program celebrated its 40th anniversary.
 Graduates are working in private, public and academic practices.
 VT LAR alumni are influencing the design, planning and management of the built environment around the globe.
 The Landscape Architecture degree programs are known for their strong studio core, integrated theory and technical coursework, and community engagement.
 Each degree program culminates with a student-directed research project.
 Our graduates are well-prepared for a wide-range of professional and academic practice options.

-The Landscape Architecture program offers four degree programs to meet the diverse needs of prospective students:
+The Landscape Architecture program offers three degree programs to meet the diverse needs of prospective students:

 - Five-year first professional Bachelor of Landscape Architecture (BLA)

-Our undergraduate and graduate first professional degree programs are fully accredited by the Landscape Architecture Accreditation Board and enable students to develop the capabilities required to enter private or public practice.
-The advanced MLA and PhD programs are designed for individuals who already hold professional design credentials and wish to conduct in-depth research within a specific sub-area of the discipline.
+Our BLA and MLA degree programs are fully accredited by the Landscape Architecture Accreditation Board and enable students to develop the capabilities required to enter private or public practice.
+The advanced MLA track and PhD program are designed for individuals who already hold professional design credentials and wish to conduct in-depth research within a specific sub-area of the discipline.
 Often, students entering the PhD program wish to pursue an academic career.

-The Landscape Architecture Program is in the School of Architecture + Design in the College of Architecture and Urban Studies.
-The College offers degree programs in Architecture, Building Construction, Industrial Design, Interior Design, Landscape Architecture, Public Policy, Urban Affairs, Urban and Regional Planning, Art, and Art History.
+The Landscape Architecture Program is in the School of Architecture and School of Design in the college of Architecture, Arts, and Design.
+The College offers degree programs in Architecture, Industrial Design, Interior Design, Landscape Architecture, Music, Theatre, Cinema, Creative Technologies, Graphic Design, Studio Art, and Art History.
 Most of these programs are ranked among the best nationally or internationally.
 The School and College offer outstanding support facilities for their studio-based design curricula.

 The program prepares graduates to meet the challenges of a dynamic and complex field; equipping them with the multitude of skills and knowledge essential to success in the profession.